 - Turn blue around nose, mouth, fingers, toes

-What to report to the hospice/palliative care team?
+What to report to our hospice/palliative care team?

 - Need for spiritual support or guidance for the person or family

-- Concerns that may need help from the social worker, chaplain or other members of the hospice team
+- Concerns that may need help from the social worker, chaplain or other members of our hospice team

 - Religious, cultural or ethnic traditions important to your family

-- The hospice/palliative team will also ask for information about the funeral home and other arrangements that are wishes of the person, such as organ donation.
+- Information about the funeral home and other arrangements that are wishes of the person, such as organ donation

 Things you can do: